 With blockchain tracking their diamonds every step of the way, De Beers can finally guarantee their gems are genuine and ethical.

 6. Protect Against Voter Fraud

 Modern voting systems are extremely out of date, still relying on paper ballots.
 There’s been hesitation to move it online, out of fear of security breaches.

 But moving the voting system onto the blockchain could be the perfect solution, because it’s encrypted, decentralized, and incorruptible.
 Blockchain would protect against voter fraud because the network cannot be influenced or corrupted by a single party since it doesn’t exist in one single place.
 Officials can count votes with absolute certainty, knowing that tampering is impossible.

 Horizon State is a firm working to bring blockchain to the voting populace.
 They’ve created a secure digital ballot box that voters can use to cast their votes right from their phone or computer—no manipulation, recording errors, or tampering, guaranteed.

 This is set to be a global gamechanger and will soon be adopted by political parties, multinational enterprises, global NGOs and communities in developing countries.

-The government of Moscow has taken note of this technology.
+Even the government of Moscow has taken note of blockchain technology.
 They recently announced they have developed a pilot system for tracking votes via blockchain, in order to reduce the risk of fraud when people are voting on city management issues.